 When your headings flow in hierarchy, search engines can easily tell what your article is about.
 And your reader receives a visual queue that a block of text is sub-ordinate to the one above.

-- Left aligned text is easier to read.
+- Only use left aligned text in paragraphs.
+It is easier to read.

 - Do not full justify your text.
 Do not right align any text.

-- Sometimes you can centre align text such as testimonials, quotations and social proof.
+- Sometimes it makes sense, and looks better, to centre align text such as testimonials, quotations and social proof.

-It may be okay to place images inside a paragraph and allow the surrounding text to flow around it, and if your employer prefers it that way, then go ahead and do that.
+It may be okay to place images inside a paragraph and allow the surrounding text to flow around it, and if your client prefers it that way, then go ahead and do that.

-But generally speaking, it can damage readability, especially in data-driven reports.
+But generally speaking, it can damage readability, especially in blog articles.

-It also helps captions to stand out and it makes it easier for us to publish.
+It also helps image captions to stand out and it makes it easier for us to publish.

 The rules are: